ihhu/vite-plugin-virtual-mpa/workspaces/plugin/README.md

 ## Features

-- 💡 EJS Template Capability
+- 💡 EJS/Pug Template Capability
 - 💡 Fully Typed APIs and Prompts, Tiny and Pretty.
 - 🛠️ Customize the path of generated files, generate multiple files using only one template.
 - 🛠️ MPA support and History Fallback API for both dev and preview server.